December 18, 2025 – A mild winter afternoon in a suburban Midwest neighborhood

 Click here, then click back and read along.

 The Midwest winter was playing a trick.
-It was mid-December, yet the temperature hovered at a mild fifty degrees, the air holding the faint, teasing scent of a season that couldn't quite decide if it wanted to freeze or flourish.
+It was mid-December, yet the temperature hovered at a mild fifty degrees, with the air holding the faint, teasing scent of a season that couldn't quite decide if it wanted to freeze or flourish.

 Liora looked up, wiping her hands on her jeans and returning the smile.
 "Oh, hi!
 Yeah, it’s total chaos, but the good kind.
 Mia has some friends over—a playdate that turned into a mini-party.
 The dogs are loving every second of it.
 I’m Liora, by the way.
 I know we’ve waved a few times, but I don’t think we’ve properly met."